jessetvogel/bench/docs/source/overview.rst

 Similarly, a new class of methods is created as a Python class deriving from the :py:class:`~bench.templates.Method` class.
 These classes can then be added to a :py:class:`Bench` instance using the :py:meth:`~bench.Bench.add_task_types` and :py:meth:`~bench.Bench.add_method_types` methods.

-Next, the :py:meth:`~bench.Bench.on_run` method is used to set a callback function that executes a given task with a given method.
+Next, the :py:meth:`~bench.Bench.set_run` method is used to set a callback function that executes a given task with a given method.
 Such a callback function should return a :py:class:`~bench.templates.Result` instance (or an instance of a user-defined result type that was added using :py:meth:`~bench.Bench.add_result_types`).
 The result instance is automatically stored in a local database, and it should contain all the relevant raw results of the execution.
 How the raw results are converted into insightful metrics is determined by the :py:meth:`~bench.templates.Task.analyze` method of the particular :py:class:`~bench.templates.Task` instance.